AnyBody/ammr/Docs/body/detailed_hand_model.rst

-Detailed hand model
+AnyBody Detailed hand model
 =============================

-The  detailed hand model is a model of the carpal bones with 17 DOFs.
+The  AnyBody detailed hand model is a model of the carpal bones with 17 DOFs.
 The model has no muscles, but the joints are equiped with joint actuators, so the model can be used for dynamic analysis.